-Interacting with others can be difficult even though most children on the spectrum want friends.
+Interacting with others can be difficult even though most children on the autism spectrum want friends.
 Here's how to help your child improve his or her social skills.

 Children want someone their own age to hang out with, to talk to, and to just be silly around.
 A friend to laugh with can boost one’s mood and overall well-being.
 All children experience awkwardness.
-However, kids on the autistic spectrum have a harder time making friends.
+Kids on the autism spectrum, however, have a harder time making friends.

-Medications exist to treat some of the symptoms associated with autism, such as anxiety, depression, and attention-deficit hyperactivity disorder.
-However, no drugs are available that improves social interactions.
-Researchers at the Perelman School of Medicine at the University of Pennsylvania are studying a drug that has the potential to increase social interaction in individuals with some forms of autism.
+Researchers at the Perelman School of Medicine at the University of Pennsylvania have studied a drug that has the potential to increase social interaction in individuals with some forms of autism.

 Another example that can be confusing is when the rules change.
 In high school, students are not allowed to bring sodas or soft drinks into the classroom.
 In college, it’s perfectly fine to do so.
 “For the anxious kid who sees someone with a soda, it’s like a deer in the headlights,” she said.

 Most children learn by watching others.
 Children with autism don’t have that skill set.
 That’s why learning social cues are so important.
-However, social skill programs have to fit your child’s needs.
+For them, social skill programs must fit a child’s individual needs.

 MaryAnn Holloway’s son, Justin, excelled in every social skill program she enrolled him in.
 “After every class, the instructor would come up to me and tell me that Justin was the star,” she said.
 “He followed all of the rules, shared, and played nicely.
 Then, I’d set up a play date and he’d be out of control.”